Jay-1409/TimeMachine/User_Guide.md

 This guide provides quick setup instructions for your TimeMachine browser extension.

-## Setting Up Email

-### Basic Email Setup
+## Getting Started

+### Creating Your Account

 1. Click the TimeMachine icon in your browser toolbar
+2. Click "Create Account"
+3. Enter your email address and password (minimum 6 characters)
+4. Click "Sign Up"
+5. You're all set!
+TimeMachine will automatically start tracking your browsing time

+### Logging In

+If you already have an account:

+1. Click the TimeMachine icon in your browser toolbar
-2. Enter your email address when prompted
+2. Enter your email address and password
-3. Click "Save & Continue"
+3. Click "Log In"
-4. Verify your device (one-time only) by entering the code sent to your email
+4. Your time tracking data will sync across all your devices

 ### Email Reports Setup